lilunia/MyMoney/README.md

 ## Problems

 - when the number input contains an invalid value, I did try to retrieve the value, I got a blank string
-- without allTransactions.hasOwnProperty(transaction) in checkMainCurrency() -> Uncaught TypeError: currentTransaction.lastElementChild is undefined
+- without allTransactions.hasOwnProperty(transaction) in checkMainCurrency() -> Uncaught TypeError: currentTransaction.lastElementChild is undefined, iterate only over the keys of an object
-- in checkMainCurrency() I want to calculate Currency and then after receive an amount of rate I want to go to changing values in transactions list -> use of setTimeout()
+- in checkMainCurrency() I want to calculate Currency and then after receiving an amount of rate I want to go to changing values in transaction list -> use of setTimeout()
-- variable 'selectedTransactionCurrency' stores an info about transaction currency on the list on main panel -> currentTransaction.lastElementChild.innerText.slice(-3)
+- variable 'selectedTransactionCurrency' stores an info about transaction currency in the list on the main panel -> currentTransaction.lastElementChild.innerText.slice(-3)